WKU vs Houston College Basketball Game Preview

 Why WKU will win

-The Hiltopers have taken the world of Conference USA in a back-to-back format.
-Six straight wins thanks to his ability to hit the board hard and get off the field.
+The Hiltopers have taken the conference USA in back-to-back format to the world.
+Six straight wins due to his ability to hit the board hard and get off the field.

-It was the opening shooting team of the season, but it helped a passer-by extra half of his shots and assists in a big way in the last four matches.
+It was an OK shooting team at the start of the season, but it helped a big pass over the last four matches with more than half of its shots in extra passes and assists.

 For all of Houston’s good work, it is much more inconsistent than the field, it is often much faster, and …